artlabs/w3bkit/docs/w3bkit.md

 ### php/inc

-In this folder you will find some useful php scripts to include into your project.
+In this folder you will find some useful php scripts and snippets to include into your project.

 ## Customizing